tymonaghan/homepyge/journal.md

 So good of them to mention this in the tutorial!
 I was curious how we were getting around having a bundler, so this makes sense.

 So as of now, I have verified that the current code DOES apply styling to the links page as long as `DEBUG` is set to true.
 I'll need to keep learning about [how to handle static files in production](https://docs.djangoproject.com/en/4.0/howto/static-files/deployment/), so that's next.

+Oh, just an extra note: setting debug to TRUE and enabling static file collection also suddenly adds formatting to the admin panel.
+It's good to know that will take care of itself once I figure out how to get static files up and running on the deployed project.